Random values

 Examples:

-extern crate rand; use rand::Rng; fn main() { let mut rng = rand::thread_rng(); // an unbiased integer over the entire range: let i: i32 = rng.gen(); println!("i = {i}"); // a uniformly distributed value between 0 and 1: let x: f64 = rng.gen(); println!("x = {x}"); // simulate rolling a die: println!("roll = {}", rng.gen_range(1..=6)); }
+extern crate rand; use rand::Rng; fn main() { let mut rng = rand::rng(); // an unbiased integer over the entire range: let i: i32 = rng.random(); println!("i = {i}"); // a uniformly distributed value between 0 and 1: let x: f64 = rng.random(); println!("x = {x}"); // simulate rolling a die: println!("roll = {}", rng.random_range(1..=6)); }

 Additionally, the random

-function is a short-cut to Rng::gen
+function is a short-cut to Rng::random

-on the thread_rng
+on the rng()

 :